The Jain-Monrad criterion for rough paths and applications to random Fourier series and non-Markovian H\"ormander theory: Random Fourier series

 We make the following assumption:

 are independent, normally distributed random vectors with $Y^{k,i}, \tilde{Y} ^{k,i} \sim \mathcal{N}(0,1)$ for all $k\in\Z$ and $i=1,\ldots,d$.
-It follows that $\E Y^{k,i} \tilde{Y}^{l,j} = 0$ for $k\neq l$ or $i \neq j$ and we set $\varrho_k^i := \E Y^{k,i} \tilde{Y}^{k,i}$.
-As before, let $ a^i_k := (\alpha_k^i)^2$ and $\tilde{a}^i_k := (\tilde{\alpha}_k^i)^2$.
+It follows that $\E Y^{k,i} \tilde{Y}^{l,j} = 0$ for $k\neq l$ or $i \neq j$, and we set $\varrho_k^i:= \E Y^{k,i} \tilde{Y}^{k,i}$.
+As before, let $ a^i_k:= (\alpha_k^i)^2$ and $\tilde{a}^i_k:= (\tilde{\alpha}_k^i)^2$.
 Define the matrix

-and set $A_k := (A_k^1,\ldots,A_k^d)$.
+and set $A_k:= (A_k^1,\ldots,A_k^d)$.

-\begin{theorem} Assume that $(A_k) \preceq (|k|^{-(1+1/\rho)})$ for some $\rho \in [1,2)$ and that the total variation of all associated measures is bounded by a constant $K$.
-Then we can lift $ \Psi$ and $\tilde{\Psi}$ to processes with values in a rough paths space as in Theorem \ref{thm:existence_rfs_as_rp} and for all $\gamma < 1 - \frac{\rho }{2}$ and $\beta < \frac{1}{\rho}\left(\frac{1}{2} - \gamma\right)$ there is a constant $C = C(\rho,K,\beta,\gamma)$ such that
+\begin{theorem} Assume that $(A_k) \preceq (\llvert k\rrvert ^{-(1+1/\rho)})$ for some $\rho\in[1,2)$ and that the total variation of all associated measures is bounded by a constant $K$.
+Then we can lift $ \Psi$ and $\tilde{\Psi}$ to processes with values in a rough paths space as in Theorem~\ref{teoexistencerfsasrp}, and for all $\gamma< 1 - \frac{\rho }{2}$ and $\beta< \frac{1}{\rho} (\frac{1}{2} - \gamma )$ there is a constant $C = C(\rho,K,\beta,\gamma)$ such that

-for all $q\in [1,\infty)$. \end{theorem}
+for all $q\in[1,\infty)$. \end{theorem}

-\begin{proof} The existence of the lifted processes $\mathbf{\Psi}$ and $\mathbf{\tilde{ \Psi}}$ follows from Theorem \ref{thm:existence_rfs_as_rp}.
-We aim to apply \cite[Theorem 5]{FR12a}\footnote{ Strictly speaking, \cite[Theorem 5]{FR12a} assumes that $\tilde{\Psi}$ is a certain approximation of $\Psi$.
-However, it is shown in \cite{RX12} that this is not necessary and \cite[Theorem 5]{FR12a} can be used more generally to give an upper bound for the distance between $\mathbf{\Psi}$ and $\mathbf{ \tilde{\Psi}}$ as we need it here.}.
-To do this, we need to show that the joint covariance function of the process $(\Psi,\tilde{\Psi})$ has finite, H\"older dominated $\rho$-variation, bounded by a constant depending only on the parameters above.
+\begin{pf} The existence of the lifted processes $\bolds{\Psi}$ and $\bolds {\tilde{ \Psi}}$ follows from Theorem~\ref{teoexistencerfsasrp}.
+The $L^q$ norm of the difference of two such processes in rough paths metric can be estimated by the $\rho$-variation of the covariance of the difference of the two processes, and an interpolation argument shows that this quantity can actually be bounded by the right-hand side of \eqref{eqnestimaterpdistancelq} times the $\rho$-variation of the covariance of the two processes and their joint covariance function.
+We aim to apply \cite{FR12a}, Theorem 5,\footnote{ Strictly speaking, \cite{FR12a}, Theorem 5, assumes that $\tilde{\Psi }$ is a certain approximation of $\Psi$.
+However, it is shown in \cite{RX12} that this is not necessary, and (\cite{FR12a}, Theorem 5) can be used more generally to give an upper bound for the distance between $\bolds{\Psi}$ and $\tilde{\bolds{\Psi}}$ as we need it here.} where the estimate \eqref {eqnestimaterpdistancelq} was given for the optimal parameter $\gamma$.
+To obtain a uniform estimate, we need to show that the joint covariance function of the process $(\Psi,\tilde{\Psi})$ has finite, H\"older dominated $\rho$-variation, bounded by a constant depending only on the parameters above.
 From independence of the components, it suffices to estimate the $\rho$-variation of $R_{\Psi^i,\tilde{\Psi}^i}(s,t) = \E \Psi^i(s) \tilde{\Psi}^i(t)$ for every $i=1,\ldots,d$.
-This can be done using Proposition \ref{prop:pair_RFS}. \end{proof}
+This can be done using Proposition~\ref{proppairRFS}. \end{pf}